Manzanit0/londibot/README.md

 While Londibot web simply contains a web handler which parses and dispatches incoming requests from the set up webhooks.

+## Using Londibot

+Currently Londibot supports multiple commands, slightly different across services to improve UX.

+### Telegram

+In case you're using the Telegram bot, different slash commands have been provided to make the bot more discoverable.

+- `/status` will respond with a brief summary of all lines' status, like the dashboard you can find in the subway.
+- `/disruptions` will respond just with the current disruptions in all the transport network
+- `/subscriptions` will respond with a list of lines to which you are subscribed
+- `/subscribe circle, london overground` will subscribe to the given lines
+- `/unsubscribe victoria, northern` will unsubscribe to the given lines

+### Slack

+To use Londibot via Slack, a slash command has been set up: `/londibot`.
+I have opted for having a single slash command since often
+Slack installations will have many bots and having too many slash commands ends up in being more confusing.

+- `/londibot status` will respond with a brief summary of all lines' status, like the dashboard you can find in the subway.
+- `/londibot disruptions` will respond just with the current disruptions in all the transport network
+- `/londibot subscriptions` will respond with a list of lines to which you are subscribed
+- `/londibot subscribe circle, london overground` will subscribe to the given lines
+- `/londibot unsubscribe victoria, northern` will unsubscribe to the given lines

 ## Getting started

 Simply clone the repository and run: